Category Archives: Uncategorized

 Oavsett om hon uppträder, gör installationer, objekt, grafik eller artist’s books, blir den repetitiva aspekten i hennes process, en meditativ ritual för att utforska den fundamentala osäkerheten i tid, rum och varelse eller sociala ojämlikheter med avseende på kön, migration eller etnicitet.
 Tråd, bläck, tyg, metall och handgjort papper används på metaforiska sätt, samtidigt respekteras hållbarheten.

-I över ett decennium har den svensk-ecuadorianska konstnären Cárdenas haft internationella utställningar på prestigefyllda gallerier och museer som Wichita Falls Museum i Texas, USA, Koehnline Museum of Art i Chicago, USA, Beaney Museum of Canterbury i Storbritannien, Hangaram Museum i Seoul, Sydkorea och Lawndale Art Center i Houston, USA.
+I över ett decennium har den svensk-ecuadorianska konstnären Cárdenas haft internationella utställningar på prestigefyllda gallerier och museer som Wichita Falls Museum i Texas, USA, Koehnline Museum of Art i Chicago, USA, Beaney Museum of Canterbury i Storbritannien, Hangaram Museum i Seoul, Sydkorea och Lawndale Art Center i Houston, USA.”

-Included in Latino Cartographies in Houston, Texas
+Part of Latino Cartographies in Houston, Texas

 Curated by the Center for Mexican American Studies at the University of Houston, Latino cARTographies is an interactive and portable digital experience that displays the work of more than 180 Latino visual and performing artists from around the Houston area.
 With just a swipe of a finger, users can navigate a 75-inch interactive and bilingual wall mounted display board that features 2,000 pieces of art, 17 art organizations, and 80 local landmarks that all speak to the importance of Houston’s Latino history.
 Told through narrative text, images, videos, maps, music, and QR codes, users can scroll through Houston’s many diverse neighborhoods while reading about a piece of art and its artist on a pop-up screen.